 Who is involved in COP?

-However, there are often barriers in place – economic, legal and physical – which prevent environmental activists and civil society organisations from playing a full part.
+However, there are often barriers in place – regulatory, economic, legal and physical – which prevent environmental activists and civil society organisations from meaningfully participating in these global decision-making processes.

 Who's in the room explainer still 1